 The true stories that spawned the eerie tale of Damien, a small boy with an angelic face, whose very name still conjures up thoughts of Satan.
 This documentary shares spine-tingling ...
 See full summary »

 Now come into his full knowledge and power, the Anti-Christ in the body of Damien Thorne is about to strike his final blow.
 The Christ-child has been born again, on the Angel Isle, Great Britain (Scotland, England & Wales).
-The plan is simple, find the male children born on the specified day, and kill them all.
+The plan is simple, kill the Christ child to prevent him from growing up to bring the return of Christ and death of the Anti-Christ.
 Written by

 David Carroll <firstname.lastname@example.org>

 26 of 32 people found this review helpful.